Phillip Danault: Chicago Blackhawks (2012–2016)

-Montreal Canadiens
+Montreal Canadiens (2016–2021)

-After tallying five points through 30 games, Danault was traded to the Montreal Canadiens (along with Chicago's second-round pick in the 2018 NHL entry draft) in exchange for forwards Dale Weise and Tomáš Fleischmann on February 26, 2016.
-Danault appeared in 21 games with the Canadiens and scored three goals and two assists.
-On July 5, 2016, Danault signed a two-year contract extension with an average annual value of $912,500.
+Tallying five points through 30 games to begin the 2015–16 season with the Blackhawks, Danault was traded to the Montreal Canadiens, along with Chicago's second-round pick in the 2018 NHL entry draft, in exchange for forwards Dale Weise and Tomáš Fleischmann on February 26, 2016.
+He appeared in an additional 21 games with the Canadiens and recorded three goals and two assists over that span.
+That July, Danault was signed to a two-year contract extension by the team.

-On January 13, 2018, during a game against the Boston Bruins, Danault was hit in the head by a shot from Zdeno Chára and remained motionless on the ice for several minutes.
-Although he was stretchered off the ice and taken to the hospital, Danault was only kept overnight for observation and was then released to rest at home.
-On July 15, 2018, Danault signed a three-year contract extension with an average annual value of $3.08 million.
+On January 13, 2018, during a game against the Boston Bruins, Danault was hit in the head by a shot from defenceman Zdeno Chára and remained motionless on the ice for several minutes.
+Although stretchered off the ice and transported to hospital, Danault was only kept overnight for observation and was subsequently released to rest at home.
+Danault later agreed to a three-year contract extension with the Canadiens carrying an average annual value of $3.08 million.

-On December 22, 2018, Danault scored his first career NHL hat-trick in a 4–3 overtime win over the Vegas Golden Knights.
-Danault finished the 2018–19 season with a career-high 53 points, and finished seventh in votes for the Selke Trophy.
+Concluding the 2018–19 season with a career-high 53 points, including his first career NHL hat-trick in a 4–3 overtime win over the Vegas Golden Knights on December 20, Danault placed seventh in votes for Frank J. Selke Trophy consideration, awarded to the best defensive forward league wide.

+In advance of the 2020–21 season, the final year of his contract, Danault and team general manager Marc Bergevin were unable to reach terms on a new extension, reportedly due to disagreements over the former's future role on the team with younger centres such as Nick Suzuki and Jesperi Kotkaniemi progressing in the organization.
+During the ensuing pandemic-shortened regular season, Danault posted five goals and 24 points across 53 games, and once again finished top-10 in Selke Trophy voting.
+He then distinguished himself during his team's unexpected run to the 2021 Stanley Cup Final, their first championship series appearance since 1993, where they were ultimately defeated by the Tampa Bay Lightning in five games.
+Danault was credited with a strong defensive performance against opposing top forwards during the postseason.